Winston-Lu/ESP8266-LED-Shelf/README.md

 You also need to change a line in `./data/script.js` and on the first line, change it to `const enable24HR = true;`.
 This will allow for an extra column of spotlights if you added them.
 If you have a setup with a setup larger than >2x7, then you will need to code in the spotlight modification yourself.
 I didn't make this as modualr as I would have liked as I wanted to avoid using frameworks like AngularJS ng-repeat since I'm not the best front-end designer.

+Last thing to do is to go into `Config.h` and modify the segmentWiringOrder, spotlightWiringOrder, h_ten[], h_one[], m_ten[], and m_one[].
+The first array tells the program how you wired the clock, so each number in the array is the lighting index that segment covers.
+The numbers in those last 4 arrays should be the lighting (not wiring) index.

 ## Setting up Secrets.h (Required)
 Create a file called "Secrets.h" with the following code.
 Replace the placeholder text with the relevant information:
 ```c++